Philip Bliss: Works

 According to the Philip P. Bliss Gospel Songwriters Museum, the books of songs by Bliss are as follows: The Charm (1871); The Song Tree, a collection of parlor and concert music (1872); The Sunshine for Sunday Schools (1873); The Joy for conventions and for church choir music (1873); and Gospel Songs for Gospel meetings and Sunday schools (1874).
 All of these books were copyrighted by John Church and Co.

 In addition to these publications, in 1875, Bliss compiled, and in connection with Ira D. Sankey, edited Gospel Hymns and Sacred Songs.
-She (who is she?) brought many Methodist hymns in her suitcase with across the Atlantic.
+She brought many Methodist hymns in her suitcase with across the Atlantic.
 One of her most repeated by Bliss was "Man of Sorrows!
 What a name".
 In 1876, his last work was the preparation of the book known as Gospel Hymns No. 2, Sankey being associated with him as editor.
 These last two books are published by John Church and Co. and Biglow and Main jointly - the work of Mr. Bliss in them, under the copyright of John Church and Co.
 The gospel songs were popular fetching $30,000 shortly before his death.

 Many of his pieces appear in the books of George F. Root and Horatio R. Palmer, and many were published in sheet music form.
 A large number of his popular pieces were published in The Prize, a book of Sunday school songs edited by Root in 1870.

-Three of his hymns appear in the 1985 hymnbook of the Church of Jesus Christ of Latter-day Saints: Brightly Beams Our Father's Mercy (#335) (also known as Let the Lower Lights Be Burning); More Holiness Give Me (#131); and Should You Feel Inclined to Censure (#235) (words by an anonymous writer put to the tune of "Brightly Beams Our Father's Mercy"}.
+Three of his hymns appear in the 1985 hymnbook of the Church of Jesus Christ of Latter-day Saints: Brightly Beams Our Father's Mercy (#335) (also known as Let the Lower Lights Be Burning); More Holiness Give Me (#131); and Should You Feel Inclined to Censure (#235) (words by an anonymous writer put to the tune of "Brightly Beams Our Father's Mercy").
+James McGranahan's tune for "I Will Sing of My Redeemer"—known simply as "My Redeemer" is also used, paired with the text of O My Father (#292).

 Connection to Titanic

-Survivors of the RMS Titanic disaster, including Dr. Washington Dodge, reported that passengers in lifeboats sang the Bliss hymn "Pull For The Shore", some while rowing.
+Survivors of the RMS Titanic disaster, including Dr. Washington Dodge, reported that passengers in lifeboats sang the Bliss hymn "Pull for the Shore", some while rowing.
 During a 11 May 1912 luncheon talk at the Commonwealth Club in San Francisco, just a few weeks after his family and he survived the sinking of the ocean liner, Dodge recounted:

 "Watching the vessel closely, it was seen from time to time that this submergence forward was increasing.
 No one in our boat, however, had any idea that the ship was in any danger of sinking.
-In spite of the intense cold, a cheerful atmosphere pervaded those present, and they indulged from time to time in jesting and even singing `Pull for (the) Shore' ..."
+In spite of the intense cold, a cheerful atmosphere pervaded those present, and they indulged from time to time in jesting and even singing 'Pull for (the) Shore' ..."